30 Fun Team Building Activities for Work

 Teams don’t just come together and click into well-oiled productivity machines, at least not always.
 There’s always a team management process that needs to take place.
 Even teams that have been working together for years might need team building activities to reinforce their strengths and minimize their weaknesses.

-In other words, every team can find value in team-building exercises.
-What you want to do is find those activities that are not going to take up a lot of valuable time or involve many materials, and will still result in a lot of positive bonding.
+In other words, every team can find value in team building exercises.
+Find those activities that won’t take up a lot of valuable time or involve many materials, and will still result in a lot of positive bonding.

-Now that you’ve seen Jennifer’s video outlining team building, here are 30 brief team-building activities you can try out yourself at the office or on a company retreat.
+Here are 30 brief team building activities you can try out yourself at the office or on a company retreat.
 They’re broken up into sections: communications, bonding, cooperation and coping.
 Try them out and watch your team bond and grow right before your eyes.

 1. Negotiate